Celebrate the luck of the Irish with these easy and delicious St. Patrick’s Day recipes.

-I’d suggest shamrock pancakes for breakfast, Irish nachos for lunch, and beef and cabbage sliders for dinner.
+Start with shamrock pancakes, have Irish nachos for lunch, and then beef and cabbage sliders for dinner.

-Baileys is used liberally in this decadent dish – whipped into the rich custard, and used to make a dreamy cream sauce.
+Baileys is used liberally in this decadent dish – whipped into the rich custard and used to make a dreamy cream sauce.
 So it’s definitely not for kids.

-They’re also vibrantly green thanks to the addition of some Irish-themed food coloring.
+They’re also vibrantly green, thanks to the green food coloring.

-Another green breakfast, this oatmeal is a healthy, fun way to start the day.
+Another fun green breakfast, this oatmeal is a much healthier way to start the day.

 A ‘full Irish’ is a versatile thing.
 Everyone has their own version of this traditional recipe that’s more of an experience than a meal.

-The basic ingredients are fried egg, thick bacon, black pudding, sausage, tomato, mushrooms, beans, and hash browns.
+The basic ingredients are fried eggs, thick bacon, black pudding, sausage, tomato, mushrooms, beans, and hash browns.

-Colcannon is a creamy mix of buttery, fluffy potatoes and fresh greens such as cabbage or kale.
+Colcannon is a creamy mix of buttery, fluffy spuds and fresh greens, such as cabbage or kale.

 It’s a very flexible dish, and this recipe gives lots of options if you want to get adventurous with your spuds.

-Irish stew was invented as a culinary antidepressant for the drizzly Irish winters.
-Or at least that’s my theory.
+This filling stew was invented as a culinary antidepressant for the drizzly Irish winters.

-If there’s snow in the St. Patrick’s Day forecast, you might want to get a pot of this classic comfort food bubbling on the stove.
+If there’s snow on the St. Patrick’s Day forecast, get a pot of this bubbling on the stove.
 You won’t regret it!

-Soda bread is a thick, Irish quick bread made with buttermilk and baking soda rather than yeast.
+Irish soda bread is a thick quick bread made with buttermilk and baking soda rather than yeast.

-At first glance, it looks like a thick, dense slab, but that crusty exterior hides a perfectly moist and fluffy crumb.
+At first glance, it looks like a hard, dense slab.
+But that crusty exterior hides a perfectly moist and fluffy crumb.